bbauska/UofM-Intro-HTML5/README.md

 official connection to U-M or individual instructors, please exercise caution as this may be an attempted scam.

-## **Assessments and Grading**

-## **Weekly Quizzes**

-Each week will include a graded quiz.
-These quizzes are intended to reinforce your confidence in the material, not &quot;trick&quot; you.
-As often as possible each question will be linked to a specific lecture or reading.
-You can take the quizzes as many times as you like, but there is a limit on how many times you can take each quiz in a certain time period.

 ### **Final Project: Peer Review Assignment**

 This course will culminate in the creation of an HTML document.
 You will